Designing Decision Support Systems Using Counterfactual Prediction Sets: Evaluation via Human Subject Study

-In this section, we conduct a large-scale human subject study and show that: a) human experts are more likely to succeed at predicting the ground truth label under smaller prediction sets, providing strong evidence that the counterfactual monotonicity assumption (Assumption~\ref{asm:reward-monotonicity}) holds; b) counterfactual successive elimination and counterfactual \texttt{UCB1} achieve a significant improvement in expected regret in comparison with their vanilla implementations; c) a strict implementation of our decision support system, which adaptively limits experts'{} level of agency, offers greater performance than a lenient implementation, which allows experts to always exercise their own agency.\footnote{ An open-source implementation of our system as well as the human subject study dataset are available at \url{https://github.com/Networks-Learning/counterfactual-prediction-sets}.
-All experiments ran on a Mac OS machine with an M1 processor and $16$GB memory.}
+In this section, we conduct a large-scale human subject study and show that: \squishlist \item[a)] human experts are more likely to succeed at predicting the ground truth label under smaller prediction sets, providing strong evidence that the interventional monotonicity assumption (Assumption~\ref{asm:interventional-monotonicity}) holds; \item[b)] counterfactual successive elimination and counterfactual \texttt{UCB1} achieve a significant improvement in expected regret in comparison with their vanilla implementations; \item[c)] a strict implementation of our decision support system, which adaptively limits experts'{} level of agency, offers greater performance than a lenient implementation, which allows experts to always exercise their own agency.\footnote{All experiments ran on a Mac OS machine with an M1 processor and $16$GB memory.} \squishend